-Brucellosis requirements for cattle from outside Wisconsin

-No cattle from outside Wisconsin are currently required to be brucellosis tested or vaccinated to come to fairs and shows in Wisconsin see:https://datcp.wi.gov/Pages/Programs\Services/Cattle Bison.aspx

-Tuberculosis (TB) requirements for cattle from outside Wisconsin

-As of 1/1/23, all cattle from Texas and Michigan's TB Free Zone (for cattle from Michigan's Modified Accredited Zone see below), regardless of sex or age are required to have a negative TB test within 60 days prior to import.
-For details and requirements by state,
+Brucellosis requirements for cattle and bison from outside Wisconsin No cattle are currently required to be brucellosis tested or vaccinated for fairs/shows in Wisconsin.
+Tuberculosis (TB) requirements for cattle and bison from outside Wisconsin All cattle from Texas and Michigan's TB Free Zone (for cattle from Michigan's Modified Accredited Zone see below), regardless of sex or age are required to have a negative TB test within 60 days prior to import.
+For details and requirements by state, see: